mikesense1/SmartFlo/replit.md

-# PayFlow - Automated Freelance Payment Platform
+# SmartFlo - Automated Freelance Payment Platform

 ## Overview

-PayFlow is a modern web application designed to solve the payment delays and disputes that plague freelancers.
+SmartFlo is a modern web application designed to solve the payment delays and disputes that plague freelancers.
 The platform combines AI-generated contracts with milestone-based payments and smart escrow protection to create a seamless payment experience for both freelancers and clients.

 ## System Architecture